Ralph Neas: Author

 Neas is a frequent contributor to the Huffington Post.
-Several weeks before the 2016 presidential election, for example, he warned in "The Supreme Court Really Matters" that "If Donald Trump becomes president and names justices in the mold of Clarence Thomas, as he has said he would, a solid right-wing majority on the Court would turn back the constitutional clock nearly 80 years, overturning dozens of well-established Supreme Court decisions protecting fundamental constitutional rights and liberties and upholding the constitutionality of landmark laws based on the Court's interpretation of the Constitution's Commerce Clause.
-And conversely, several recent Court decisions that allow unlimited money into the electoral process, limit gun safety, and undermine the Voting Rights Act, could be enshrined for decades."

-Neas published works include more than fifty articles, op-eds, and commentaries in national and regional media outlets.
+His published works include more than fifty articles, op-eds, and commentaries in national and regional media outlets.

 Media appearances

 Neas has been frequently interviewed in the print and electronic media, including CBS's Face the Nation, ABC's Nightline, CBS's Sunday Morning, NBC's Today Show, ABC's This Week, PBS NewsHour, the nightly news shows of ABC, NBC, CBS, CNN, and Fox; National Public Radio; and national, regional, and local newspapers.

 Between 1979 and 2016, both the New York Times and the Washington Post cited Neas several hundred times.
 The Wall Street editorial pages have discussed Neas in more than 45 editorials and op-eds.

 Neas has made more than 50 appearances on C-SPAN.
-In 2009, along with Senators Patrick Leahy (D-Ver) and Arlen Specter (R and then D-Pa), and conservative activist Manny Miranda Neas was the subject of a film documentary entitled Advise and Dissent;

-In 2014-2016, Neas was featured in a play by Anthony Giardina, "City of Conversation", at the Lincoln Center in New York, the Arena Stage in Washington, D.C, and in theaters in other parts of the United States.
+In 2009, along with Senators Patrick Leahy (D-Ver) and Arlen Specter (R and then D-Pa), and conservative activist Manny Miranda Neas was the subject of a film documentary entitled Advise and Dissent; In 2014–2016, Neas was featured in a play by Anthony Giardina, "City of Conversation", at the Lincoln Center in New York, the Arena Stage in Washington, D.C, and in theaters in other parts of the United States.